Updated: December 31, 2024

 Performance

-When it comes to performance, these treadmills diverge in their tactics.
-The NordicTrack 2450 delivers that plush and premium running surface you would expect.
-All of the features converge to make training as hands-free as possible.
-The NordicTrack 2450 feels like a treadmill built for long runs and recovery runs.
-It is smooth and a little bit bouncy underfoot.
-For some users, it may actually make running feel easier, especially compared to running outdoors.
-In many ways, the NordicTrack better meets the expectations of what a high-end running treadmill should feel like.
+The NordicTrack 2450 delivers a plush, premium running surface.
+Its features converge to make training as hands-free as possible.
+The 2450 supports all kinds of running.
+It is smooth underfoot, which may make running easier for some compared to outdoor running.
+The NordicTrack 2450 better meets the expectations of what a high-end running treadmill feels like.

-The Peloton Tread goes a different route.
-The firm running deck delivers a more road-like underfoot experience.
-This is great for runners who are preparing for road races.
-The Tread doesn’t have a motor hood, because the motor is located beneath the deck.
+The Tread doesn’t have a motor hood because the motor is located beneath the deck.
 It feels a little odd–almost like you might step off the front–but it actually safely eliminates stepping on the motor hood.
-As someone who chronically hits the motor hood while running on a treadmill, I really like this feature.
-The Peloton doesn’t make running feel easier, and it doesn’t prioritize a hands-free workout.
-However, I do like the dials that adjust the speed and incline.
-They are easy to hit while running, though it is much harder to select an exact speed.
-The Tread is better for interval or Fartlek-style runs thanks to this imprecision.
+As someone who chronically hits the motor hood while running on a treadmill, I like this feature.

 Peloton Tread Content

-Peloton almost makes running feel alien to me–someone who has been a runner for over a decade.
-By using training methods more common to exercise bikes, Peloton makes you rethink how a running workout is performed.
-When I’m cycling, I don’t think twice about cranking up the resistance or going after a high rpm.
+I don’t think twice about cranking up the resistance or going after a high rpm when cycling.
 Bringing that same energy to the treadmill is strange but exciting.
 The dials encourage me to leave my notions about what pace I can hold behind as the instructor asks if I can give just a bit more.
-The music helps me forget about my mileage goal for the day and stay in the moment.
+The music helps me forget my mileage goal and stay in the moment.

 Peloton provides treadmill classes that are infused with music and energy.
-The instructors, the leaderboard, and the high fives all encourage me to go for gold.
-It’s hard to make a sport I’ve been doing competitively for over a decade feel new, but Peloton almost manages it.
-Peloton allows you to stack classes so you can pair a treadmill workout with some strength training to round out your entire routine.
-It’s not only a lively experience; it’s effective
+The instructors, the leaderboard, and the high fives encourage me to go for gold.
+It’s hard to make a sport I’ve been doing competitively for over a decade feel new, but Peloton manages it.

 NordicTrack 2450 Treadmill Content

-If there’s a beautiful trail somewhere around the world that you have been dreaming of hiking or running, there’s probably an iFIT video for it. iFIT will automatically adjust the incline to match the terrain, so you feel like you are running alongside your coach.
-The speed settings are preset, but adjustments to the speed will teach iFIT your fitness level. iFIT will then adjust your current workout and future workouts to be more attuned to you. iFIT also provides my favorite heart rate training with automatic speed adjustments to keep you in the right heart rate zone.
+The speed settings are preset, but adjustments to the speed will teach iFIT your fitness level with SmartAdjust. iFIT will adjust your current and future workouts to be more attuned to you. iFIT also provides my favorite heart rate training with automatic speed adjustments to keep you in the right heart rate zone with ActivePulse.

 iFIT has Feed.FM radio, so you can listen to music while training, but it’s not matched to the class like Peloton.
 Instead, you can select stations you like or concentrate on the information the iFIT trainer is sharing.
-Many of the classes offer insight into the faraway destinations you are virtually exploring. iFIT also offers classes for most other types of cardio equipment and strengthening and yoga.
+You can also use the built-in Spotify app and widget to access your personal music selection.

 Without Content

-Peloton offers very limited options without a subscription.
-The Tread will operate, but it won’t do much more than that.
-The 2450, on the other hand, offers a few sample iFIT classes and more visible metrics when training in manual mode.
 Both 20+ inch touchscreens feel a little wasteful if you are not a subscriber, but I have to declare the 2450 the winner.
-The 2450 feels like a premium treadmill even without training content, but the Peloton Tread feels like a more affordable machine.
+The 2450 feels like a premium treadmill, even without its training content.

-Bottom Line Review: Peloton Tread vs NordicTrack 2450 Treadmill
+Bottom Line Review: Peloton Tread vs. NordicTrack 2450 Treadmill